-All up and down Skyline Drive, you’ll find trailheads that beckon visitors to step foot on them and see what they have to offer curious park-goers.
+All up and down Skyline Drive, you’ll find easy hiking trails that beckon visitors to step foot on them and see what they have to offer curious park-goers.

-If you’re looking for easy hikes in Shenandoah National Park, I’ve got you covered.
-Here are 10 simple hikes with history, views, wildlife and cascades.
+If you’re looking for easy Shenandoah National Park trails, I’ve got you covered.
+Here are 15 simple hikes with history, views, wildlife and cascades.

 Easy Shenandoah Hikes

-All of the kid-friendly trails below are located in Shenandoah National Park.
-However, there are lots of short and sweet Shenandoah Valley hiking trails.
+All of the trails below are in Shenandoah National Park.
+They are good for kids and first time hikers.
+However, there are lots of short hikes just outside the park.

-I encourage you to explore as many easy Shenandoah Valley day hikes as you can, including these short hikes in Shenandoah National Park.
+I encourage you to explore as many easy Shenandoah Valley day hikes as you can, including these short Shenandoah National Park hikes.

 #1: Fox Hollow Trail (milepost 4.6)